Chapter 5 - Playing the Game

 LIE

-Make a PERSONALITY roll as your hero attempts to tell a lie to someone.
+Make a PRC-contested PERSONALITY roll as your hero attempts to tell a lie to someone.
 More successes than the target's PERCEPTION roll indicate the level of belief, as indicated by the following table.

 # of successes effect